Suspect facing attempted murder charge in Everett stabbing

 EVERETT, MASS.
-(WHDH) - An Everett man is facing an attempted murder charge in connection with a non-fatal stabbing in Everett last month as authorities look into whether he was behind a deadly stabbing on the same street just 10 days later.
+(WHDH) – A 27-year-old man is facing an attempted murder charge in connection with a non-fatal stabbing in Everett last month as authorities look into whether he was behind a deadly stabbing on the same street just 10 days later.

 His arrest came days after authorities released a composite sketch of a suspect wanted in connection with a March 26 stabbing on Bradford Terrace that left 54-year-old Michael Star, of Everett, dead.